 How do I replace halogen downlights with LED?

-There are a range of LED downlights available, so it might be a good idea to design a lighting plan so you have a clear picture of what you want to buy.
+There is a range of LED downlights available, and it might be a good idea to design a lighting plan so you have a clear picture of what you want to buy.
 This means working out exactly what kind of lighting you need in a room.
 Considerations could include location, brightness, colour and dimmers.
 This will help you receive a more accurate quote from an electrician for installation.

 These are some of the factors you may need to consider when choosing which types of downlights should go where:

-Temperature of light: The temperature of a white light refers to the shade of colour it provides, ranging from “warm” – which throws a yellow tinge – to “cool”, which has a blue hue.
+The temperature of a white light refers to the shade of colour it provides, ranging from “warm” – which throws a yellow tinge – to “cool”, which has a blue hue.
 The colour temperature is measured in Kelvin (K) – the higher the number, the closer to natural light it is.
 Warm white is about 3000K, while cool white is about 4000K, up to about 6000K, which is similar to daylight.
 Different colour temperatures can produce a different ambiance and visual quality, which may suit different areas, but it also depends on personal preference.
 Warm white lights cast a glow much like an old-fashioned incandescent light bulb or a candle.
 Cool white is closer to fluorescent lighting, and is often used in places such as offices or kitchens and as task lighting.
 Warm white, however, is said to promote relaxation, and so is often used in bedrooms.

-Colour/look of housing: There are many styles of downlights available, from showy stainless steel to others designed to virtually disappear into the ceiling.
+There are many styles of downlights available, from showy stainless steel to others designed to virtually disappear into the ceiling.
 Some retailers also sell coloured housing, such as gold, grey or matte black, or kits where multiple downlights are contained in the one housing.
 The size of the housing can also vary, as can the size of the light shaft.
-Choosing the right-looking light comes down to what will suit your decor – do you want the lights to stand out, or blend in?
+Choosing the appropriate light comes down to what will suit your decor – do you want the lights to stand out, or blend in?

 Smart LED systems – a warning